dbl-works/terraform/iam/iam-policy-for-ecs/taggable-resources/README.md

 Either project_name and project_tag needs to be present.

 - When `project_name` is present, access will be given to the resources with `Project` tags equals to the `project_name` value
-- When `project_tag` is present, access will be given to the resources with `Project` tags similar to that principal tag
+- When `project_tag` is present, access will be given to the resources with `Project` tags similar to that principal project tag

 ## Usage